This dairy free bread is made without milk, without butter, is light, fluffy, perfect for sandwiches, and goes great with eggs.

 - Divide in two equal parts.
 Roll out each part into a 9-inch wide rectangle.

-- Roll them into two logs and place in them in two 9 x 5-inch loaf pans.
+- Roll them into two logs and place in them in two greased 9 x 5-inch loaf pans.
 Let rise again until doubled in size.

 - Preheat oven to 425°F or 220°C. Then, lower the temperature to 375°F or 190°C.